These measures can make it easier to qualify for a low-interest and low-fee loan with a smaller deposit.

 Queensland

-The Queensland Government’s Remote Home Ownership Program assists Aboriginal and Torres Strait Islanders in buying social house dwellings under a 99-year ownership lease.
+The Queensland government's Remote Home Ownership Program assists Aboriginal and Torres Strait Islanders to purchase their own homes.

 Western Australia